-Indeed, as modern men reassess, and reconstruct their own sense of masculinity, the beard has remained a constant sign of rugged, manly pride.
+Indeed, as modern men reassess, and reconstruct their own sense of masculinity, they still can’t help but wonder: do women like beards?
+The beard has remained a constant sign of rugged, manly pride.
 Not just that, but it’s also become a key fashion accessory: big hipster bushes; designer stubble; outdoorsy-type hunter-gatherer growth; ridiculous Guinness Book of World Record-level moustaches; and intelligent professor-like beards.

 As long as there are men – particularly men who can’t be bothered to shave – there will be beards.
 But the big question is: do women like beards or not?